 A brief word on important regulatory and legal matters in Bristow

-Several laws govern relationships between tenants and landlords in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and landlords in Virginia, and supersedes all leases and county ordinances.
-Furthermore our local governments in and around Bristow have additional ordinances regarding to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they happen.
+Several laws govern relationships between tenants and property owners in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and property owners in Virginia, and supersedes all leases and county ordinances.
+Not to mention our local governments in and around Bristow have more ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws when they occur.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a free archive for property owners in Bristow
+a good source for rental investors in Bristow

 - Collections and evictions